 The three Doshas

 According to Vedic philosophy, everything in nature is composed of the properties of the five elements – ether, air, fire, water and earth.
-Depending on the composition of the latter, the three bio principles of «Vata», «Pitta» and «Kapha» are created.
+Depending on the composition of the latter, the three attribute models of «Vata», «Pitta» and «Kapha» are created.
 Each individual can be assigned to one of the Ayurvedic doshas or to a combination of them.

 Vata Ether + Air